zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Action:**

-  Check if _pluginPath_ is a real path
+  Check if _pluginPath_ is a real path or the App server (started task user of Zowe) has the permission to read it